Aisha-K/anomaly-detection-for-web-attacks/README.md

 ==============================

 Creating an anomaly detection model to detect web attacks.
 Uses tthe CSIC dataset https://www.tic.itefi.csic.es/dataset/ for http log data to train the model on.
+Save the dowloaded datasets in the /data/raw/ folder.

+To view some results you can view the saved jupyter-notebook in /notebooks/.

 Project Organization
 ------------